 As long as the jill has a good diet, she should be able to feed a large litter without any hassles, so it might not be necessary to find a substitute mother to help out.

 After a week, you can handle the kits and talk to the mother but don’t throw out the soiled bedding just yet, as that might upset all of them.
 However make sure that there aren’t any kits caught up in the bedding or shoved to the back of the cage whenever you check up on them, especially around the 3 week mark, as the kits will start wandering about then, but will still be blind.
 Unless the mother yanks them back to the ‘nest’, they might find themselves out in the cold and be unable to get back.

 Around this time the kits will be interested in trying out their mother’s grown up food.
 At this stage it is sensible to put the food in on a flat surface (like the top to an ice cream container) so that the kits can’t fall into a bowl and hurt themselves.
 I used to give the kits (human) baby food at this stage, as I reckoned it would give them everything they needed nutritionally.
 They seemed to thrive on it.
 As they got a bit older, I changed the diet to softened Iams kitten food before leaving just the dry kitten food for them at around 5-6 weeks old.

 You should also give a small amount (like a teaspoon) of freshly chopped liver to the mother so that she can build up her iron levels but don’t give too much, as it can cause diarrhea.
-Also good is a smoothy made of some Whiskas lactose-free pet milk, with an egg yolk and a squirt of Nutrigel whisked together for added vitamins and minerals.
+Also good is a smoothie made of some lactose-free pet milk or no lactose milk, with an egg yolk and a squirt of Nutrigel whisked together for added vitamins and minerals.